 Descriptor - Interventionist No N/A Interventionist maintains an environment conducive to task completion (quiet, manages behavior issues, engages student, etc.) Interventionist explains the purpose of the intervention sessions.
 Interventionist shows students the game and explains the rules.
 Interventionist models the skill(s) or concept(s) needed to play the game, using "think-alouds" and re-teaching the concept using a different strategy and/or materials (optional) than what was used in the classroom.
 Interventionist has the students begin playing the game.
-Upon difficulty, Interventionist models the skill or concept missed by the student, using "thinkalouds" and the new or modified strategy.
+Upon difficulty, Interventionist models the skill or concept missed by the student, using "think- alouds" and the new or modified strategy.
 Interventionist asks the student to demonstrate performance on the skill or concept previously missed.
 Intervention is conducted for at least 15 minutes 3-5 times per week in addition to regular core instruction.
 Interventionist continues having the students play the game until they are successful without much guidance, and then begins another game.
-Interventionist uses the AIMSweb Tests of Early Numeracy, M-COMP, or M-CAP to monitor the student's progress at least twice monthly.
-Intervention is continued until the student scores at benchmark level on the AIMSweb Early Numeracy, M-COMP, or M-CAP 3 consecutive times, and until the student begins to grasps skills and concepts at a pace similar to peers.

-Math General Intervention-Re-teaching Using Math Games Integrity Check Summary:\\\\\ of \\\\\ applicable components are observed.
+Interventionist uses the MN MAP Math Skills, math standard, or curriculum assessment to monitor the student's progress at least twice monthly.
+Intervention is continued until the student scores at benchmark level on the MAP Skills, standard/benchmark, or curriculum assessment 3 consecutive times, and until the student begins to grasps skills and concepts at a pace similar Math General Intervention-Re-teaching Using Math Games Integrity Check Summary: of applicable components are observed.